vakhet/rathena-tools/README.md

-Utilities for Ragnarok server application
+Utilities for Ragnarok rAthena server/client applications

 If you have an idea for script/app - please contact me!